 Come fall, when campers, anglers, water skiers, and other warm-weather enthusiasts pretty much abandon the lake, Big Mac becomes water fowl hunting territory.
 Clear Creek Waterfowl Management Area at the end of the lake attracts substantial numbers of Canadian geese, which can be hunted on the controlled shooting area, as well as much of the rest of the lake.
 Winter is an invitation to ice boaters, eagle viewers, skaters and backpackers, adding to the lake’s year round appeal.

-Keith County is home to two first-class golf courses—Bayside Golf Course located at Lake McConaughy and West Winds Golf Club located in Ogallala.
+Keith County is home to two first-class golf courses—Bayside Golf Course located at Lake McConaughy and Crandall Creek Golf Club located in Ogallala.

 The Lake McConaughy region is considered one of the richest ornithological attractions in the Great Plains.
 “It’s the best place in the state and the third best in the country to go birding,” according to University of Nebraska life science professor and author Dr. Paul Johnsgard.
 More than 320 species of birds have been identified in the area, as well as more than 100 breeding species.
 Bald eagle congregate below Kingsley Dam in the winter, with as many as 368 eagles sited in the area in one day.

 In addition to the many outdoor recreation opportunities, Keith County is home to dozens of unique historic attractions worthy of exploring.
-Take a step back in time by visiting Ash Hollow State Historical Park, Boot Hill, California Hill, Front Street, Petrified Wood Gallery, Walk of Fame, Mansion on the Hill, and many more.
+Take a step back in time by visiting Ash Hollow State Historical Park, Boot Hill, California Hill, Front Street, Petrified Wood Gallery, Walk of Fame, Mansion on the Hill-which is available for events, and many more.

 Ogallala also offers nine parks covering 50 acres with 10 ball fields (seven lighted), walking trail, four tennis courts and five parks with playground equipment.
 Other recreational activities in Keith County include Cornhusker Lanes Bowling Alley, Goodall Recreation Center and Indoor Pool, two outdoor pools, historic Prairie Theater and Goodall Public Library.